Complete History Part 4 Pittsburgh Steel Company Monessen Works, Monessen Pennsylvania

 These technological improvements would have little impact on the company's financial performance, however, because of the monumental crash of the steel industry in the early 1980s.
 According to John P. Hoerr, whose And The Wolf Finally Came documents the decline of the steel industry in the Pittsburgh region, this was the most devastating business slump since the Great Depression.
 Due to a worldwide drop in demand and the financial policies of the Reagan administration, which produced a rapid rise in the value of the dollar and a commensurate decline in the price of imports, steel prices dropped nearly ten percent between 1982 and 1985.
 American steelmakers found themselves losing money and holding excess steelmaking capacity.
 As a result, the industry contracted nationwide.
 Steelmaking capacity was reduced by over twenty-one million tons between 1981 and 1984.
 Corresponding reductions in employment took place: from 509,000 in 1973, the peak year, the number of employees in the industry shrank to 243,000 in 1983.
 This dramatic collapse had the most pronounced impact on communities in the Upper Ohio and Monongahela valleys.
 Youngstown, Ohio lost virtually its entire steel industry.
 The closure of J&L's Pittsburgh Works and U.S. Steel's Homestead, Duquesne, National, and Donora plants in the early 1980s devastated the Pittsburgh region, transforming it from the nation's leading steel center to a industrial graveyard.
 In light of this permanent loss of plants and jobs, Hoerr's assertion that the 1980s depression was the most devastating since the Great Depression should be modified.
 In fact, the 1980s depression was the most devastating in the entire history of the American steel industry.

 Meanwhile, in an effort to repair the company's finances and continue the modernization effort, Carney had initiated negotiations with several off-shore steel companies.
 In 1983 he approached Siderbras, the Brazilian steel-holding company, to purchase several hundred thousand tons of slabs on an annual basis in return for a major investment in Wheeling-Pittsburgh.
 Negotiations were discontinued, however, mainly because of USWA opposition.
 Carney's talks with Nisshin Steel of Japan, the smallest integrated company in that country, for a cooperative venture were more fruitful.
-On February 7, 1984 he announced that an agreement had been reached whereby each company would purchase the other's stock and engage in a joint venture.
-They would build a fifty million dollar steel-coating plant in Follansbee, West Virginia to serve the automobile and appliance industries.
-This venture capped-off the company's modernization effort and provided it with much needed working capital.
+On February 7th, 1984, he announced that an agreement had been reached whereby each company would purchase the other's stock and engage in a joint venture.
+They would build a fifty-million-dollar steel-coating plant in Follansbee, West Virginia to serve the automobile and appliance industries.
+This venture capped off the company's modernization effort and provided it with much-needed working capital.

-Only a brief outline of the events which led to the closure of the Monessen plant can be provided in this paper.
-On January 10, 1985 "concession negotiations" were opened between union and management officials to save the company from imminent collapse.
+On January 10th, 1985 "concession negotiations" were opened between union and management officials to save the company from imminent collapse.
 Paul Rusen, Director of District 23, and Andrew "Lefty" Palm of District 15 headed the USWA team while Joseph L. Scalise was management's negotiator.
 Both union and company negotiators recognized that the company needed financial relief in order to survive, but could not agree on how to provide it.
 Rather than taking the large concessions requested by management, the union proposed the creation of an escrow account funded by the contributions of workers which the company could draw upon if needed.
 Management rejected this offer.
-Then, in April an agreement was reached on a $19.50 labor rate—a concession of nearly $1 an hour.
-This accord was shattered later in the month, after Wheeling-Pittsburgh filed for a reorganization of the corporation under chapter 11 of the federal bankruptcy laws on April 16.
-Wheeling-Pittsburgh officials announced a first quarter loss of $25.7 million.
+Then, in April an agreement was reached on a $19.50 labor rate, a concession of nearly $1 an hour.
+This accord was shattered later in the month, after Wheeling-Pittsburgh filed for a reorganization of the corporation under Chapter 11 of the federal bankruptcy laws on April 16th.
+Wheeling-Pittsburgh officials announced a first-quarter loss of $25.7 million.